-In Years 1 and 2, the children broadly follow the Key Stage 1 national curriculum, adapted and enhanced in order to provide the best possible education and prepare them for entry into their next schools.
-Play based activities still feature but are increasingly phased out, completing the transition to more formal learning by the end of Year 2.
+In Years 1 and 2, the children broadly follow the Key Stage 1 (KS1) national curriculum, adapted and enhanced in order to provide the best possible education and prepare them for entry into their next schools.
+Play-based activities still feature but are increasingly phased out, completing the transition to more formal learning by the end of Year 2.

 This entails greater emphasis on the core subjects of mathematics, English and science, without neglecting the whole child development.
-A key feature of our approach is that units of work are often integrated into cross curricular topics.
-For example, in Year 1 much is taught through the topics of ‘Toys from the past’ and ‘Life cycles’ and in Year 2 the children learn about ‘The Great Fire of London’ and ‘Pirates’.
+A key feature of our approach is that units of work are often integrated into cross-curricular topics.

 Our ‘topics approach’ enables us to cover a wide range of curriculum areas in an exciting and enjoyable manner and to nurture the children’s creativity, curiosity and interests.
 As a result of being fully engaged, they learn effortlessly across all domains of development, notably the crucial executive functions.
 This is also due to topics lending themselves ideally to mixing individual activities (e.g., to develop sustained concentration capacities, flexible problem solving, self-reflection, etc.) with partner and small team group activities (e.g., to foster social and collaborative skills).

 In Year 2, we make a feature of the children becoming the ‘big’ children at the school, which carries many special roles and responsibilities and is a key reason for the special Herne Hill spark and confidence so often commented on when they move on.